Dunstan Chestnuts Castanea dentata X mollissima

 Flowers: Showy catkins

-Pollination: Plant two for cross pollination
+Pollination: Plant at least two Dunstans' for cross pollination

-Bloom season: May
+Bloom season: May - June

 Light requirements: Full sun

-Fertilization: Do not fertilize at planting with a quick release fertilizer.
+Fertilization: Do not fertilize at planting.
 Once

 the trees are established, fertilize in early spring (Mar-April) as